Visiting Knole parkland this autumn

 Knole Park is open to all to enjoy.
 The National Trust look after 100 acres of the park, the rest is managed by Knole Estate and the Sackville Family (including the deer herd).
 For your own safety please ensure you keep a distance from the wild deer and avoid picnicking or dropping litter.

-From Monday 21 September, the car park at Knole will be for pre-booked members and visitors to the house only.
+The car park at Knole is currently open for pre-booked visitors only.
 Please only visit Knole by car if you have a pre-booked ticket.
 There are several pedestrian gates around the perimeter to access by foot and parking is available in the town centre.

 The car park at Knole

 After months of keeping the car park open so visitors and local residents could enjoy the park, we're delighted to open the house once more from Monday 21 September.
 From this date, the car park will be available for National Trust members and paying visitors to the house only.

 We're making changes to the way you book online.
 Please pre-book your visit via the website.
 You will now need to book tickets per person rather than per car.
 Members can visit the house, parkland and use the car park for free but must still pre-book.

 For paying visitors buying pre-booked house tickets, an additional £5 charge will be payable for car parking when you arrive.